 Help Control Weight

 Eating Cashew nuts are a great way to help control your weight.
 They are low in calories and high in fiber, which helps to keep you feeling full.
 They are also a good source of monounsaturated healthy fats (healthy fats), which can help to lower bad cholesterol levels and reduce the risk of heart disease and boost your metabolism.
 In addition, Cashew nut kernels have a high content of proteins, magnesium, vitamin e, and vitamin k,… which help you control your weight.
-But Cashew is essential to consume them in moderation.
+But Cashew is essential to consume in moderation.